10 Golden Rules for New Project Managers

-Today dozens of new project managers will start their first project, a daunting prospect.
-Here are my tips for surviving life as a project manager.
+Today, dozens of new project managers will start their first project, a daunting prospect.
+These are my tips for surviving life as a project manager.

-Ensure you have a strong business case for your project, with high-level support from your sponsor.
+Make sure you have a strong business case for your project, with high-level support from your sponsor.
 The business case is the justification for the project and should list the expected benefits.
 The business case is something everyone involved in the project can focus on, and the reason the project is taking place.
-Projects move us from one state to another by delivering change, products or other required outcomes, with the business case explaining why.
+Projects move us from one state to another, by delivering change, products, or other required outcomes, with the business case explaining why.

-Define with your customer the critical success factors that will make the project a success.
-Ensure they are measurable, for example, a 15% cut in the cost of raw materials by the end of 2011.
+Define, with your customer, the critical success factors that will lead to project success.
+Make sure they are measurable, such as, a 15% cut in the cost of raw materials by the end of 2019.
 Use these factors at the end of the project to measure your success.
-Critical success factors are what counts and the 'must have' items the project needs to deliver.
-All other issues are secondary to these as the critical success factors effectively form the contract with your customer.
+Critical success factors are what counts, and the must have items the project needs to deliver.
+All other issues are secondary to these, as the critical success factors effectively form the contract with your customer.

 As the saying goes, time spent planning is time well-spent.
-Ensure you have a project plan with enough detail so that everyone involved understands the project's direction.
-A good project plan provides the following benefits:
+Make sure you have a project plan with enough detail so that everyone involved understands the project's direction.
+A good project plan provides these benefits:

 Lack of planning will lead to problems.
-Ensure that you build contingency into any estimate.
-I recommend between 10 and 15 percent.
+Make sure you build some contingency into any estimate.
+I recommend between 10 and 12 percent.
 I prefer to be a little pessimistic and deliver early, rather than too optimistic and deliver late.
-Be careful, though; adding too much contingency and under running an estimate is just as bad as overrunning an estimate.
+Be careful, though; adding too much contingency and under running an estimate, can be seen as bad as overrunning an estimate.

 Number 10 on Rick Klemm's 'Top Ten Things Overheard on a Failing Software Project',Project plan?
 This project is too simple to spend time creating a project plan!